ArnaudPel/CamKifu/roadmap.md

 to enable automatic ssh server startup on Jack : sudo mv /etc/init/ssh.conf.disabled /etc/init/ssh.conf

-links to similar projects : http://remi.coulom.free.fr/kifu-snap/
+links to similar projects : [http://remi.coulom.free.fr/kifu-snap/]

 ## VISION

+Ideas that have yet to make it to this world (or be discarded)

+### Board finder auto

-- board finder auto : takes for ever when image from Room 1.mov is pyrdowned. most likely because it finds too many lines. investigate
+- takes for ever when `Room 1.mov` is pyrdowned. most likely because bf finds too many lines. investigate
-- board finder auto : save background and re-run only if the image is "disturbed" for too long ?
+- save background and re-run only if the image is "disturbed" for too long ?
 Only after several converging detections maybe
-- board finder auto : enable manual corrections, which should then disable automatic changes (at least for the corrected corner(s))
+- enable manual corrections, which should then disable automatic changes (at least for the corrected corner(s))
-- board finder auto : try to make out the vertical side of the goban in front, it HAS to be excluded
+- try to make out the vertical side of the goban at the front, it HAS to be excluded
-- board finder auto : try to detect black blades around the canonical frame, and relocate accordingly.
+- try to detect black blades around the canonical frame, and relocate accordingly
-- board finder auto : create a tester with randomly generated images (lines) to see to what limits it can be brought to
+- create a tester with randomly generated images (lines) to see to what limits bf_auto can be brought to
-- board finder auto : try to separate image in a few clusters (4-5), and look for one taking the middle of the screen (or 3 taking the middle for advanced games)
+- try to separate all image pixels in a few color clusters (4-5), and look for one taking the middle of the screen (or 3 for advanced games)

+### Contours analysis

+- it would be interesting to get an idea, along the contour pixel, where's the interior and where is the exterior, even when contours are not closed.
+Maybe doable by drawing two contours "enclosing" the initial contour, and computing the length of each. the shortest is interior, and the longest is exterior.
+- not closed contours : try to fill them with enclosed circles (stack them in rows and columns)

 ## BEFORE PYTHON PUBLISH:

 - shoot in-code todos
+- remove explicit extensions of object class - look for (object)
 - CODE REVIEW
     * documentation
         - inspired from [google style guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html#Comments) and numpy's.